rfabbri/siptoolbox/README.txt

 README.txt                : this file
 INSTALL.txt               : installation instructions
 configure                 : configuration script (see INSTALL.txt)
-install-sip.sh            : script to automate the steps in INSTALL.txt
-Makefile                  : low-level build instructions (used by 'make') Makefile.am               : high level build instructions (for automake) *.txt                     : information about SIP
+install-sip               : script to automate the steps from INSTALL.txt Makefile                  : low-level build instructions (used by 'make') Makefile.am               : high level build instructions (for automake) *.txt                     : information about SIP